DrDoo/Mine_GUI/README.md

-# Minesweeper
+# Mine_GUI
-Building Minesweeper from scratch in a GUI
+Building a minesweeper GUI from scratch